thepworth3/hdf5-to-ASCII/README.md

   63   entry0/user/name                                        (1,)                 |S8
 ```

+If you have files which have a different format, you need to process them separately.

 ### 3. Dataset selection

-Enter a comma-separated list of dataset numbers. **You can repeat a number** to extract multiple quantities from the same dataset (e.g. different detector channels):
+Enter a comma-separated list of dataset numbers. **You can repeat a number** to extract multiple quantities from the same dataset (e.g. different detector channels stored in a higher dimensional data structure):

 ```
 Enter dataset numbers to export (comma-separated, e.g. 0,0,3,5): 0,0,0,49,52,63